 Scale is the size of things, whereas proportion is the relationship between them.
-Taking measurements of a room and making sure furnishings fit into a space are both obvious first steps to insuring a successful installation.
+Taking measurements of a room and making sure furnishings fit into a space are both obvious first steps to ensuring a successful installation.
 But, being able to effectively balance the scale and proportion of elements is the last and most important step.

 Flanking windows with symmetrical book cases, arranging desks in a parallel fashion so as to balance a workspace, and hanging a large light fixture to match the proportions of a space are all examples of keeping scale and proportion as a working pair in your mind.